 The editors and current author would like to thank and acknowledge the significant contribution of the previous author of this chapter from the 2004 first edition, Jonathan K. Marr, MD.
 This current second edition chapter is a revision and update of the original author’s work

-This is a 3 year old male who is brought to the ED by his mother when she noted bloody diarrhea earlier in the day.
-There is no fever, ill contacts, or recent exposures to children with diarrhea.
+A 3 year old male is brought to the ED by his mother with a chief complaint of bloody diarrhea.
+He has had no fever, ill contacts, or recent exposure to children with diarrhea.
 He is noted to be pale.
-His family had attended a birthday party 7 days prior where the child had consumed hot dogs and hamburgers.
+His family attended a birthday party 7 days prior where the child had consumed hot dogs and hamburgers.

 Labs: CBC: WBC 16,000 with 56% segs, 12% bands, 27% lymphs, 3% eos, 2% basos, hemoglobin 8 mg/dL, hematocrit 24.6, platelet count 75,000; peripheral smear shows schistocytes, helmet cells, and polychromasia.
 Na 133, K 5.9, Cl 96, bicarbonate 16, BUN 45, creatinine 1.3, glucose 145 mg/dL, Ca 7.8, PO4 7.1, uric acid 7.3, and LDH 300.
 Coagulation studies are normal.

 Hemolytic uremic syndrome (HUS) is a heterogeneous group of similar entities that has been reported from most parts of the world since 1955.
 It is one of the most common causes of community acquired acute renal failure in children.
 The annual incidence of HUS is one to three cases per 100,000 children (1).
 It is characterized by a triad of microangiopathic hemolytic anemia, thrombocytopenia, and renal insufficiency (2).
 Other systems, such as the central nervous system, may be involved.